 • CUET (UG) Relevance: 2 to 3 questions in the English domain paper, mostly on the poet, the central paradox, and the dominant poetic devices

-These Class 12 English Chapter 8 NCERT Solutions are written by senior CBSE English educators, aligned with the 2026-27 NCERT print of Flamingo, and cross-checked against the last five years of CBSE Board and CUET English papers.
+These Class 12 English Chapter 8 NCERT Solutions are written by senior CBSE English educators and aligned with the 2026-27 NCERT print of Flamingo.

-Keeping Quiet is the second poem of Flamingo and sits between My Mother at Sixty-Six and A Thing of Beauty.
-Pablo Neruda originally wrote the poem in Spanish for his 1958 collection Extravagaria, and the version in your textbook is the standard English translation.
-The solutions PDF follows the NCERT Think it Out order and adds a short stanza-by-stanza explication so you can quote lines confidently in the board exam.
+Keeping Quiet is the second poem of Flamingo.
+Pablo Neruda first wrote it in Spanish for his 1958 collection Extravagaria, and your textbook carries the standard English translation.
+The solutions follow the NCERT Think it Out order so students can quote lines confidently in the board exam.

 Keeping Quiet NCERT Solutions - Class 12 English (Core)